Jash-Shah/Eklavya---Drone/README.md

 - [x] Create a control system for the drone using PID
 - [x] Stabilise the Roll, Pitch and Yaw of the Drone
 - [x] Get the drone to fly at any arbitrary altitude
-- [ ] Have the drone fly to given co-ordinates and stabilise itself
+- [x] Have the drone fly to given co-ordinates and stabilise itself
+- [ ] Implement obstacle avoidance

 <!-- CONTRIBUTORS -->
 ## Contributors